 But then, a while after you get the job, you realize that you don’t really feel comfortable in the environment of this company.
 Also, it seems that they don’t really have a strong way of organizing their projects and for you it is really important.

-What if, instead of picking this company, you decide to give a chance to another one who is not looking for someone who can draw characters, but for someone who can design their next product.
+What if, instead of picking this company, you decide to give a chance to another one that is not looking for someone who can draw characters, but for someone who can design their next product.

 For sure, you’ll have a lot to learn.
 There’s no doubt about it.
 And, in the beginning, the salary is not that great.
 But the environment is amazing, they organize their projects meticulously, and they care about each other.